 …Truly I tell you, if you have faith as small as a mustard seed, you can say to this mountain, ‘Move from here to there,’ and it will move.
 Nothing will be impossible for you.

 Mokattam Mountain in Cairo had been moved by mustard seed faith.
 Jesus may have meant His statement metaphorically – He spoke in parables after all – but the Copts took it literally.
 This mountain’s solid rock face had been heavily quarried, either for practical reasons or mystical qualities, to become building blocks of pyramids and temples.
-The miraculous geologic movement was not the only astounding aspect of this mountain.
+That said, the miraculous geologic movement was not its only astounding aspect.
 Mokattam stood over a city of trash.
 Coming from a developing country, our group was familiar with landfill slums, but we had not expected to find ourselves in the middle of one in Cairo.

 As a third generation Aniano in my family, I had ancestral legacy for my name.
 But I didn’t always appreciate this heritage from my father and grandfather.
 Even in the 70s, it was an unusual and antiquated name compared with all the Michaels and Anthonys in grade school.
 It got me bullied from day one’s roll call.
 When I hit high school, I masked it with a cool yet common nickname – AJ.
 But the etymology of my name intrigued me for much of the 50 years of my life.
 Why did my great grandparents christen their son Aniano?
 Dad had no explanation either.